gomorpheus/morpheus-docs/cli/commands.md

     -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
 Use passed options as the default value.
     -N, --no-prompt                  Skip prompts.
 Use default values for all optional fields.
-    -j, --json                       JSON Output
+        --payload FILE               Payload from a local JSON or YAML file, skip all prompting --payload-dir DIRECTORY      Payload from a local directory containing 1-N JSON or YAML files, skip all prompting --payload-json JSON          Payload JSON, skip all prompting --payload-yaml YAML          Payload YAML, skip all prompting -j, --json                       JSON Output
     -d, --dry-run                    Dry Run, print the API request instead of executing it --curl                       Dry Run to output API request as a curl command.